neapsix/ansible-vmbhyve/README.md

 ## Features

 You can use this module to create virtual switches and attach interfaces to them.
 Other commands and options are not supported.
-The available options provide declarative alternatives to running the following commands in a playbook.
+The available options provide declarative alternatives to running the following commands directly in a playbook.

 - `vm switch create <switch>`
 - `vm switch add <switch> <interface>`